w3f/Grants-Program/applications/Cyborg.md

 The Substrate blockchain primarily serves as the framework for deploying containered tasks and facilitating smart contracts related to billing functions.

-Once the docker container is deployed, its workload will be protected by hardware measures to prevent data leakage.
+Once the docker container is deployed, its workload will be protected by software based measures to prevent data leakage.

 It seamlessly integrates with the current cloud-native toolchain for developers, typically avoiding the need for code changes.